matthias-bs/LoRaWAN_Node/README.md

 1. The mounting holes are too small for the selected screws (special form; SHR Z B4,5x7,8)<br>(Fritzing limitation)<br>Workaround: Drilling with 4.5mm or a little filing.
 2. The cutouts at the lower corners of the PCB have to be done manually<br>(apparently Fritzing does not support PCB cutouts)
 3. The footprint for the fuse F1 is too narror.<br>As a workaround, F1 can be placed instead of connector J6 and the battery can be connected to a pin header at the actual F1 pads. (see photo)
-4. Connection from battery B+ to analog input voltage divider is missing.<br>Workaround: Add a wire from B+ to
+4. Connection from battery B+ to analog input voltage divider is missing.<br>Workaround: Add a wire from B+ to J5.7 (A3) (see photo - white wire)

 ## Main Components
 ### MCU Board
 [DFRobot FireBeetle ESP32 IoT Microcontroller](https://www.dfrobot.com/product-1590.html)